top of page

 About Tina Rau

 I grew up in PG and started my career here.
 I moved all over Northern California, but my heart stayed in PG.
-Five years ago, in anticipation of retirement, we bought a house here, fixed it up and almost four years ago made PG our forever home.
+Seven years ago, in anticipation of retirement, we bought a house here, fixed it up and almost six years ago made PG our forever home.

 Beth and Tina.jpeg